1942 South American Championship

-The seventeenth edition of the South American Championship was held in Montevideo, Uruguay from 10 January to 7 February.
+The seventeenth edition of the South American Championship, an association football competition, was held in Montevideo, Uruguay, from 10 January to 7 February.

 For the first time seven teams took part of the event; the participating countries were Argentina, Brazil, Chile, Ecuador, Paraguay, Peru, and Uruguay.

 Bolivia, and Colombia withdrew from the tournament.

 The tournament featured a match between Argentina and Ecuador in which Argentina's José Manuel Moreno surpassed the 500-goal mark for goals in Copa América history, scoring 5 in a 12–0 drubbing of Ecuador.
 As of 2015, the 12-goal difference of that match remains the widest ever in Copa Américas.
 José Manuel Moreno and Herminio Masantonio of Argentina were joint top scorers of the tournament, with 7 goals each.